gdavila/minimal-mistakes/_broadcast/Vmaf/Vmaf.md

 ## Syncing Reference and Distorted video samples

-The syncing could be done by using a sample of the distorted video and sliding it frame-by-frame forward and backward in order to look up the best PSNR in regar to the Reference video.
+The syncing could be done by using a sample of the distorted video and sliding it frame-by-frame forward and backward in order to look up the best PSNR in regard to the Reference video.
 Once the best PSNR is found, the amount of time slided is the offset needed to get the frames synced.

    ```
    +-----------------------------------------------------------+